buiduccuong30051989/frontend-standard/README.md

 ### Hyphens vs. Underscores

 For naming files, classes or IDs, use hyphens (-) rather than underscores (_).
-The only time you should use an underscore in naming, is to prefix a partial (for example: _header.html or _header.php)
+The only time you should use an underscore in naming is to prefix a partial (for example: _header.html or _header.php)

 ## CSS Rules